Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Proposed vision

 \section{Proposed vision}

+The \ac{sdv} concept is capable of supporting several services spanning several different types of use cases.
+All the previously defined use cases require $N$ time critical services and $K$ services.
+In all these use cases, a certain vehicular service can either be fully deployed on one or more nodes, or divided through multiple nodes / cluster of vehicles, with both scenarios considering the cloud as an option.
+Also common to all use cases is their need for time criticality.
+Within the \ac{sdv} paradigm, the vehicle may send the information about its occupant to other subsystems, or vehicles through communications, which must be deterministic in order to ensure the information is obtained not too soon nor too late, therefore risking lives.
+While the use cases do not necessarily focus on controlling the critical systems intra-vehicle such as power-train and braking subsystems, they are essential for other passive safety functionalities.

-In order to support a dynamic management of the services several layers must be considered as depicted in \cref{fig:arch-layers}.
-These layers should act at least in the following domains~\cite{IEEE_SA_d1_02}: \begin{itemize} \item Orchestration of the services: where they should be run and policies to decide the node(s) and the number of replicas. \item Virtualization and management of the network: including automatic configuration of routing and \ac{tsn} shapers and reliability processes (\eg \ac{frer}). \item Virtualization of the hardware in order to support better resource usage and decoupling of services and operating systems from each \ac{ecu}. \end{itemize}
+Given the criticality on the one side of the use cases and associated services, and the increased complexity of development and deployment of services, it is essential to consider a dynamic management of services.
+Towards such management, several layers must be considered as depicted in \cref{fig:arch-layers}.
+These layers should act at least in the following domains~\cite{IEEE_SA_d1_02}: \begin{itemize} \item Orchestration of the services: where they should be run and policies to decide the node(s) and the number of replicas.
+Such domain is the responsibility of the orchestrator, \pcircle{a}. \item Configuration of the abstraction layers required to support exchanging data in predefined formats and protocols.
+Such domain is the responsibility of the data layer configuration (\pcircle{b}). \item Management of the deterministic network: including automatic configuration of routing and deterministic traffic shapers and reliability processes.
+This domain is the responsibility of the deterministic network configurator (\pcircle{c}). \item Virtualization of the hardware in order to support better resource usage and decoupling of services and operating systems from each \ac{ecu}.
+This domain is the responsibility of the vehicle abstraction layer (\pcircle{d}). \end{itemize}

-\Cref{fig:arch} presents the overview of an initial proposal of architecture.
-This architecture supports a cloud computing approach on vehicles to see them as a data center on wheels~\cite{IEEE_SA_d1_02} in order to support service scheduling, redundancy, and healing based on the vehicles' computing capabilities.
+\Cref{fig:arch} presents the overview of an initial proposal of architecture towards such a dynamic management of vehicular services.
+This architecture supports support service scheduling, redundancy, and healing based on the vehicles' computing capabilities.

-The \textbf{Orchestrator} vertical (in yellow) is the main entry-point of the system to be researched and ensures the first aforementioned layer.
-Through user-defined and system-defined metrics within a Service Descriptor, decides the amount of resources and the placement of those resources throughout the computing continuum and the different vehicles throughout the smart city, while considering possible handovers and optimal usage of the computing and network resources.
-The orchestrator is responsible for controlling 4 other verticals.
+The \textbf{Controller} (\orcircle{a}) is the main entry-point of the system to be researched and ensures the first aforementioned layer.
+Through user-defined and system-defined metrics within a Service Descriptor, it decides the amount of resources and the placement of those resources throughout the computing continuum and the different vehicles throughout the smart city, while considering possible handovers and optimal usage of the computing and network resources.
+The controller is responsible for controlling 4 verticals.